Swis Wood Products Ltd

 Wood Flooring will perform best when the interior environment is controlled to stay within a relative humidity range of 30% to 50% and a temperature range of 20 degrees Celsius.
 Fortunately that is about the same comfort range that most humans enjoy.
 It is the responsibility of the homeowner to keep the relative humidity within a constant acceptable range.

 - Wood is a natural product and its limits must be respected.
-Because extremely low humidity has such a profound effect on properly manufactured and installed wood flooring, manufacturers do not consider some plank separation or cracking to be defects.
+Because extremely low humidity has drying effects on properly manufactured and installed wood flooring, manufacturers do not consider some plank separation or cracking to be defects.

 Cracks and Separation Between Boards